Detroit, Michigan’s maternal mortality rate is an alarming three times higher than the national average, per recent studies.

 According to statistics from Detroit’s Department of Community Health, at least six pregnant women die each year from issues related to pregnancy injuries or childbirth.
 In fact, from 2008 through 2011, a total of 26 women died due to pregnancy or difficulties in delivery.

-Per Kaiser Health News, experts speculate that mortality rate of mothers are higher than average in Detroit due to the city’s toxins, as well as medical conditions, that have been linked to infant deaths that are higher than any other city in the United States.
+Per Kaiser Health News, experts speculate that maternal mortality rate is higher than average in Detroit due to the city’s toxins, as well as medical conditions, that have been linked to infant deaths that are higher than any other city in the United States.
 Chronic poverty and low socioeconomic status has also been suggested as a reason behind the high amounts of maternal mortality.
 Detroit has a poverty rate of a little over 40%, and many women are not afforded quality healthcare and/or insurance.

 Another factor that plays into the increasingly high mortality rates is health issues.
 Many of these women suffered from diseases and disorders such as: